Dividends: What They Are and How They Work

 • Payable date: This is when the company pays the dividend to shareholders.

-A dividend yield is a financial ratio that shows how much a company pays out in dividends relative to its share price.
-The dividend yield can be a valuable indicator to compare stocks that trade for different dollar amounts and with varying dividend payments.
+A dividend yield is a financial ratio that shows how much a company pays out in dividends relative to its share price — and it’s one of the key metrics investors use to evaluate dividend stocks as income-generating investments.
+The dividend yield can be a valuable indicator used to compare stocks that trade for different dollar amounts and with varying dividend payments.

 Here’s how to calculate the dividend yield for a stock: